 A user’s action triggers a transactional email.
 These emails are usually automatically generated.
 They occur when you fill out a form, do a payment, check-out online, ask for a password reset, sign up on a website, etc. These emails are generated and are rule-based.
-Transactional emails are sent through SMTP relay or APIs.
+Transactional emails are sent through SMTP relay or Email API.

 Examples of Transactional Emails

 Here are a few examples of Transactional Emails:

 Updates about online shopping – this includes emails informing you that your order has been shipped, out for delivery and delivered.

 Social media updates – Updates on your social account which include new messages received.
 Other examples include; pending notifications on Facebook, answer questions and see followers in Quora, notifications on LinkedIn, etc.